ravindrapv/github-issues/Readme.md

     git clone https://github.com/ravindrapv/github-issues.git
     ```

-2. Open the `index.html` file in your web browser.
+2. Open the `index.html` file in your web browser or start the live server.

 3. Explore the following functionalities: